 This is the acronym for the Online Gaming Regulatory Authority.
-ARJEL was an independent online gaming regulatory authority created in 2010.
-Its goal was to open up the online gambling sector to competition.
-It was the law on the liberalization and regulation of online gambling of May 12, 2010 that created ARJEL.
-ARJEL gave (it no longer exists, see paragraph below) licenses to gambling venues so that they could operate legally in France.
-You could see a ARJEL logo on the rooms of poker approved by ARJEL.
+The ARJEL was an independent online gaming regulatory authority created in 2010.
+Its aim was to open up the online gambling sector to competition.
+It is the law on the liberalization and regulation of online gambling of May 12, 2010 that created the ARJEL.
+The ARJEL gave (it does not exist anymore, see paragraph below) approvals to gambling rooms so that they could operate legally in France.
+You could see an ARJEL logo on the poker rooms approved by the ARJEL.

-On May 22, 2019, ARJEL became the National Gaming Authority by the Law on Business Growth and Transformation.
-According to the official definition, "The National Gaming Authority shall ensure that the objectives of the gaming policy are met for games and betting under exclusive rights, online games and betting subject to licensing and for games of casinos and gaming clubs".
-The French player who would play on a room of poker that is not approved by the National Gaming Authority would have no recourse in the event of a dispute with the gaming room.
+On May 22, 2019, the ARJEL became the National Gaming Authority by the law on the growth and transformation of companies.
+According to the official definition, "The National Gaming Authority ensures compliance with the objectives of the gaming policy for games and bets under exclusive rights, online games and bets subject to approval and for games in casinos and gambling clubs".
+A French player who plays at a poker room that is not approved by the National Gaming Authority would have no recourse in the event of a dispute with the gaming room.